pm98zz-c/dvorak-dev/README.md

 Because the install script has not been extensively tested, it defaults to a "trial" mode: instead of making the changes permanent, it will revert the changes it made on exit.

 In a terminal:
-- clone this repository: `git clone git@github.com:pm98zz-c/dvorak-dev.git`
+- clone this repository: `git clone https://github.com/pm98zz-c/dvorak-dev.git`
+- go the cloned folder: `cd dvorak-dev`
-- make the install script executable: `chmod +x install.sh`
+- make the install script executable: `chmod +x linux/install.sh`
-- execute it: `sudo ./install.sh`
+- execute it: `sudo ./linux/install.sh`

 The script will wait for input, and pressing "Enter" will just undo the changes it made.
 Let it run while you use the new layout.
 To actually use the layout, you can either: